GabrielBaiano/auto_commiter/README.md

 1. The extension activates when you open a Git repository in VS Code.
 2. After staging your changes (`git add .`), go to the **Source Control** panel.
 3. Click the "Auto Commiter" icon (or run the command) to generate a message.
-4. The extension securely sends your `git diff --staged` to your chosen AI provider (OpenAI or Gemini).
+4. The extension securely sends your `git diff --staged` to your chosen AI provider (OpenAI, Claude, or Gemini).
 5. The AI analyzes the code changes and returns a suggested commit message.
 6. The generated message is automatically placed in the commit input box, ready for you to review and commit.